oleggromov/oxypogon/README.md

 - find out how to deal with static content
 - make oxypogon an executable file that looks for the config and builds the site according to it
 - enable inserting dynamic parts into `pieces`
+- add `target="blank"` attribute to all links inside content

 development:
 - combine Reader and Writer into one IO module
 - figure out a way to pass tags
 - try some options for templating to find the best way of passing data
+- set default templates in config, not it the sources

 promotion:
 - write readme with examples and options